brokyo/seeker_ii/docs/roadmap.md

 -- [] Move event param handling out of `Lane:on_note_on`
 - [] Param preset saving and "default" button in config
 - [] app_on_screen is vestigial.
 Remove it.
-- [] Keyboard region in `grid_ii.lua` is the only remaining region that isn't a component.
 - [] Add MIDI CC to control ableton recording

 ### Open Questions